leandrowkz/ts-backend/README.md

 # 📦 TypeScript Node template
-This is a TS template for backend packages/apps.
+TS template for backend packages/apps.
 It provides a working set of packages/resources ready to be used.
 Just put your code under `src` and you'll be ready to go.